Onigiri rice balls filled with three popular fillings. Pack in your bento box, or make a bunch for your next party!

 - 2 sheets toasted nori (full sheet)

-Place the gridiron over high heat and sear both sides of the tarako.
+Place the grill over high heat and sear both sides of the tarako.
 Remove and reduce the heat to medium.
 Grill both sides of the shiozake.
 Once the tarako is cool enough to handle, cut off two 1 cm pieces.
 These will be used for decoration.
 Cut the remaining tarako in half.
 Remove the bones from the shiozake.
-Break into small pieces.
-Set aside a little for decoration and divide the rest into two equal portions.
+Break up into small pieces.
+Set aside some for decoration and divide the rest into two equal portions.
 Remove the pits from the umeboshi.
-Cut off a little piece from each to use as decoration.
+Cut off a small piece from each to use as decoration.
 With a pair of kitchen scissors, cut the long side of the nori into three equal strips.

-[How to grill the shiozake] If you're using a built-in grill with heating elements on both the top and bottom, cook for five minutes at medium heat.
-If you're using a gridiron on top of your stove, grill one side over medium heat for three minutes.
-Then turn it over and cook for two more minutes.
+[How to grill the shiozake] If you're using a built-in grill with heating elements on both the top and bottom, cook for 5 minutes at medium heat.
+If you're using a gridiron on top of your stove, grill one side over medium heat for 3 minutes, then turn it over and cook for 2 more minutes.

 Place 1/6 (about 80 g) of the rice in a small rice serving bowl and empty onto a tray.
 Repeat the process to make a total of six mounds.

 Fill a bowl with 200-300 ml of water.
 Place a small amount of salt in a small dish.